sriyachirumamilla/ecommerce-backend/README.md

 - 🔍 Filtering & Pagination Support

 🎯 **Project Ready** for Deployment, Integration, or Extension!
-Perfect for portfolios, internships, freelance gigs, or real-world startup apps.
+And it's Perfect for portfolios, internships, freelance gigs, or real-world startup apps.

 ---